den-wdi-5/schedule/README.md

 - Understand basic operations and web-dev IT
 - Improve Legacy Code

-# Schedule below is IN PROGRESS, it is SUBJECT TO CHANGE

 #### Week 11 - React, PHP and Developer-Chosen Topics/Projects (11/20-11/24)

 Time | Day 1                                 | Day 2                                               | Day 3                                              | Day 4                                     | Day 5